 Only a few weeks ago we heard news of the new ‘graphite’ Amazon Kindle DX, the latest edition of Amazon’s e-reader device range.
-Since then, we have also learned that sales of e-books on the Kindle have for the first time exceeded that of hardback sales, which is no mean feat to say the least.
+Since then, we have also learned that sales of e-books on the Kindle have for the first time exceeded that of hardback sales, which is no mean feat.
 However, now they have, for the second time, updated the standard Kindle and it’s better than ever!

-Amazon has stuck with their new-found love for the ‘graphite’ coloured chassis in addition to a white model, whilst making the entire Amazon Kindle 3 device 21 percent smaller than its predecessor.
-In addition to that it’s 15 percent lighter, so all in all it is a much more portable, and more comfortable device for reading books.
+Amazon has stuck with their new-found love for the ‘graphite’ coloured chassis in addition to a white model while making the entire Amazon Kindle 3 device 21% smaller than its predecessor.
+In addition to that, it’s 15% lighter, all in all, it is a much more portable, and more comfortable device for reading books.

-They have also maintained their hugely popular 6-inch, e-ink screen, which is widely regarded as one of, if not the best display on an e-reader.
-However, Amazon has promised a 20 percent increase in the refresh rate on the latest display, which can’t be bad at all.
+They have also maintained their hugely popular 6-inch, e-ink screen, which is one of, if not the best display on an e-reader.
+However, Amazon has promised a 20% increase in the refresh rate on the latest display screen, which can’t be bad at all.

-Other changes include a tweak to the keyboard layout, where you will now find a more condensed set of keys, and the previous navigation controls, which personally I found irritating and ‘fiddly’, have been replaced by a more convenient almost ‘d-pad’ like control.
-Apart from that the circular QWERTY keys are still pretty much the same, with the page turning controls still as they were except a slight change in length.
+Other changes include a tweak to the keyboard layout, where you will now find a more condensed set of keys, and the previous navigation controls, which I found irritating and ‘fiddly’, have been replaced by a more convenient almost ‘d-pad’ like control.
+Apart from that, the circular QWERTY keys are still pretty much the same, with the page turning controls again as they were except a slight change in length.